Electoral reform in New Zealand: Debates around electoral reform

 This ushered in an era of relative stability for many years, until the electoral reform debate began in earnest following two successive general elections in 1978 and 1981 in which the National Party won a majority in Parliament with less than 40% of the vote and a lower overall share of the vote than the opposing Labour Party.
 Other examples of this are evident in both the 1911 and 1931 elections.
 Furthermore, the Social Credit Party was a victim of disproportionality as while they won 16.1% of the vote in 1978 and 20.7% of the vote in 1981, they only won one and two seats in Parliament respectively.

 In its 1984 campaign platform, the Labour party committed itself to appoint a royal commission on electoral reform if elected.
 Labour won that election and in 1985 Deputy Prime Minister and Minister of Justice Geoffrey Palmer established a Royal Commission on the Electoral System.
 Palmer had promoted proportional representation as a law professor in his book Unbridled Power?, also published in 1984.
-The Royal Commission's 1986 report, entitled Towards a Better Democracy recommended the adoption of the MMP electoral system.
+The Royal Commission's 1986 report, entitled Towards a Better Democracy recommended the adoption of an MMP electoral system.
 Recognising that a parliament dominated by the major parties might fail to implement a sweeping reform of this sort, the commission also proposed a referendum on the issue.

 Ambivalence by the major parties and party politics led the issue to languish for several years, but in the meantime, an influential lobby group which had been formed, the Electoral Reform Coalition, continued to press for implementation of the royal commission’s proposals.
 During the 1987 election campaign, Labour promised to hold a referendum on MMP at, or before, the next election.
 Although Labour was returned to power in that election, it failed to proceed further on the matter due to its own internal divisions.
 In May 1990, Labour MP John Terris submitted a private members bill to force a binding referendum on the electoral system, but the bill was defeated.

 Sensing Labour’s vulnerability on the issue, the National opposition criticised the government inaction, and National Party Leader Jim Bolger promised to carry on with a referendum if elected in 1990 and do so before the next election in 1993.
 Although there was even less support for reform among National parliamentarians than in the Labour Party, the new National government elected in 1990 was, like its predecessor, stuck with a rashly made campaign promise.